amiralles/abacus/README.md

 ### How to test
-Abacus is tested using the contest test framework, so you don't hace to install anything, just go to tools and execute ./runtests.sh.
+Abacus is tested using the contest testing framework, so you don't hace to install anything, just go to tools and execute ./runtests.sh.
 (Everything should be green).
 ```
 cd tools